Higher Huxley Hall

-HIgher Huxley Hall was a manor house, later a luxury 5-star hotel, in Cheshire, England, located about 7 miles southeast of Chester.
+Higher Huxley Hall was a manor house, later a luxury 5-star hotel, in Cheshire, England, located about 7 miles southeast of Chester.
 It lies west of the village of Huxley.
 Lower Huxley Hall lies less than half a mile to the immediate north of the hall.
 It dates from at least the 13th century and today has a white facade.
 Once in the possession of the Cholmondeley family, in 1850 it was owned by a Mr. R. Salmon.
-Howevever, in 1896 it was reportedly in the hands of a Mr. Vere Cholmondeley.
+However, in 1896 it was reportedly in the hands of a Mr. Vere Cholmondeley.